dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ## 3 - basic demo of requestAnimationFrame

-For a basic demo of requestAnimationFrame I put together something that involves the updating of a model, and rendering of that model.
+For a basic demo of requestAnimationFrame I put together something that involves the updating of a model, and rendering of that model to a canvas element.
+The module if you can call it that is just an object literal with an x, y and r properties that are used for the values of a circle.
+An update method is used to update the position of this module in an app loop that will be made using request animation frame.

 ```js
 (function() {